MauriceElliott/MAGIos/docs/framebuffer_plan.md

 ### 3. **Implement Text Rendering Routines**

 - Functions to set pixel color in the back buffer.
+- Functions to retrieve font glyphs from a string (progress: implemented and tested).
 - Functions to render text glyphs to the back buffer.
 - Do not implement shape or graphical primitive drawing at this stage.